giorgostheo/EMP/README.md

 1. Display help message with available commands:

     ```bash
-    python emp --help
+    emp --help
     ```

 2. Execute a command on a specific host:

     ```bash
-    python emp command HOSTNAME  "ls -la"
+    emp command HOSTNAME "ls -la"
     ```

-3. Deploy a module to a specific host:
+3. Deploy a module to a specific host (attached mode):

     ```bash
-    python emp deploy HOSTNAME  ./path/to/module_directory
+    emp attached HOSTNAME ./path/to/module_directory
     ```
+   This will deploy the module and show real-time output from the execution.

+4. Deploy a module to a specific host (detached mode):

+    ```bash
+    emp detached HOSTNAME ./path/to/module_directory
+    ```
+   This will deploy the module using TMUX, allowing it to run in the background independently of your terminal session.

 ### Advanced Commands

-4. Open an interactive TTY session with a host:
+5. Open an interactive TTY session with a host:

     ```bash
-    python emp tty HOSTNAME
+    emp tty HOSTNAME
     ```

-5. Check the status of all connected hosts:
+6. Check the status of all connected hosts:

     ```bash
-    python emp check
+    emp check
     ```

 ## Configuration

-## Configuration

-If you installed via pip:
-- The configuration files are located in your home directory's `.emp` folder.
+The configuration files are located in your home directory's `.emp` folder, including:

-For traditional installation (from source):
-Edit the following configuration files to set up and customize EMP:

 - `hosts.json`: Define remote hosts and their connection details (hostname, port, username, password)
-- `requirements.txt`: List Python dependencies for the CLI tool
-- `_version.py`: Set the version number of the package
+- Other module-specific configurations as needed

 ## Environment Variables